molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

       Bond index: 5

-The `Chem.Bond`_ instance that connects two specific atoms can be queried using the `Chem.Atom`_ method `getBondToAtom()`_.
+The `Chem.Bond`_ instance that connects a pair of atoms can be queried using the `Chem.Atom`_ method `getBondToAtom()`_.
 The method is called on one of the `Chem.Atom`_ instances and expects the bonded other `Chem.Atom`_ instance as argument: